HarryFoster1812/Learn-C/01 - Basics/README.md

 A simple introduction to the syntax of C, including the basic structure of a C program.

-## 2. Variables and Data Types
+## 2. Data Types

-Understanding how to declare and use variables, and how C handles different types of data.
+Understanding how C handles different types of data.

+## 3. Variables

+Understanding how to declare and use variables

-## 3. Operators
+## 4. Operators

 An overview of the basic operators in C, including arithmetic, relational, logical, and bitwise operators.